 What are Preppers Prepping For?

 This year will go down in history as the year of the global pandemic.
 It wasn’t just COVID that was a problem for people this year, though.
-Think about it, all over the world, there were shortages of groceries, interruptions in our supply chains, job loss, money shortages not to mention no toilet paper!
+Think about it: worldwide, there were shortages of groceries, interruptions in our supply chains, job loss, money shortages, not to mention no toilet paper!

-You know who really didn’t have to get out much during this whole pandemic and who weren’t affected as much by the shortages???
+Do you know who really didn’t have to get out much during this pandemic and who wasn’t affected as much by the shortages?
 Preppers!

 This year is a prime example of why preppers prep, but it’s just one of many.
 Here are several things we prep for: